+(MVAST12)

+Recommended course: Art 11

+This course is the culmination of a student's school art experience.
+It is structured to include specific units in drawing, painting, printmaking, sculpture, design, glass, and collage but also leaves ample opportunity for the serious student to explore new areas and develop a personal style.
+Senior art students may use their skills and abilities to make contributions to the school and community through mural and/or locker paintings or pursue materials or themes of personal interest.
+Student supplies: Sketchbook.

+Studio Arts 9: Ceramics and Sculpture

 (MVA--09CO1)

-Studio Arts 9: Ceramics and Sculpture

 Open to all students in Grade 9

-This is an introductory level course in ceramics, which offers an exploratory approach to all areas of clay, including handbuilding techniques, wheel work, modeling, fundamental glazing and decoration strategies.
+This is an introductory level course in ceramics, which offers an exploratory approach to all areas of clay, including hand- building techniques, wheel work, and modeling.
+Students will also gain experience with a variety of glazing and decoration strategies.
 Student supplies: Sketchbook.

-Studio Arts 10: Ceramics and Sculpture
+Studio Arts 10: Ceramics and Sculpture (MVASC10)

-(MVASC10)

-Open to all students in Grade 10

-Ceramics 10 offers students a more in depth exploration of both hand-built and wheel thrown techniques.
-Students will work with a variety of themes to develop both functional and decorative ceramic pieces, and will have the opportunity to expand their knowledge of decorative strategies with a variety of staining, glazing, and painting techniques.
+Ceramics 10 offers students a more in-depth exploration of both hand-built and wheel thrown techniques.
+Students will work with a variety of themes to develop both functional and decorative ceramic pieces and will have the opportunity to expand their knowledge of decorative strategies with a variety of staining, glazing, and painting techniques.
 Student supplies: Sketchbook

-Student supplies: Sketchbook.

-Studio Arts 11: Ceramics and Sculpture
+Studio Arts 11: Ceramics and Sculpture (MVAC-11)

-(MVAC-11)

 This course is meant for senior students with little or no previous ceramic experience, as well as those with some ceramics experience who wish to further expand their clay explorations.
 Basic hand- building techniques, wheel work, decoration, and glaze preparation will be covered as they relate to student's personally developed imagery and theme work.

-Stu-
+Student supplies: Sketchbook

+Studio Arts 12: Ceramics and Sculpture

+(MVAC-12)

-Studio Arts 12: Ceramics and Sculpture (MVAC-12) Recommended course: Ceramics 11 Ceramics 12 is an advanced pottery course, which allows students to work with the support of the teacher to develop a personal focus area.
+Recommended course: Ceramics 11 Ceramics 12 is an advanced pottery course, which allows students to work with the support of the teacher to develop a personal focus area.
 Students will sketch ideas of interest and then will translate their interest into clay projects.
-Both hand building and wheel thrown pottery will be explored further, through the creation of functional ware, figurative themes, relief work, and plaster casting, and modelling.
+Both hand building and wheel thrown pottery will be explored further, through the creation of functional ware, figurative themes, relief work, and modelling.
 Supplies: Sketchbook.

-Studio Arts 10, 11, 12: Drawing and Painting Grade 10:(MVAD-10) Grade 11: (MVAD-11) Grade 12: (MVAD-12) Recommended course: MVAD-10, and MVAD11 These courses are designed for students who would like to refine their knowledge and skills in the two dimensional areas of drawing and painting.
-Drawing with pen, ink, conté, and graphite will be explored, and painting with watercolours and acrylics will be taught within a variety of themes.
+Studio Arts 10, 11, 12: Drawing and Painting

+Grade 10:(MVAD-10) Grade 11: (MVAD-11) Grade 12: (MVAD-12)

+Recommended course: MVAD-10, and MVAD11

+These courses are designed for students who would like to refine their knowledge and skills in the two-dimensional areas of drawing and painting.
+Drawing with pen, ink, conté, and graphite will be explored, and painting with watercolours, acrylics, and oils will be taught within a variety of themes.
 Students will have the opportunity to design and paint large scale murals within the school.

+Student supplies: Sketchbook